-In accordance with the admission document the remuneration policy of the Company was that pre initial admission, there was nil remuneration for each Director, and then from the date of admission (8 July 2021) each Director was entitled to a salary of £24,000 per annum.
+In accordance with the admission document the remuneration policy of the Company was that preadmission, there was nil remuneration for each Director, and then from the date of admission (8 July 2021) each Director was entitled to a salary of £24,000 per annum.

-Going forward, remuneration policy will be developed to assist to attract, retain, and motivate Executive Directors and senior management of a high calibre with a view to encouraging commitment to the development of the Company and for long term enhancement of shareholder value.
+Going forward, the remuneration policy will be developed to attract, retain and motivate Executive Directors and senior management of a high calibre with a view to encouraging commitment to the development of the Company and for long term enhancement of shareholder value.
 The Board believes that share ownership by Directors strengthens the link between their personal interests and those of shareholders although there is no formal shareholding policy in place.